BahmanMirheidari/AdReSSo_Sheffield/README.md

 Model2: The text only model is the BERT-based sequential classifiers with fine-tuned wav2vec2.0 transcripts as the input.

-Model 3: The fusion between wav2vec2.0 extracted acoustic features and output transcripts by BERT-base model.
+Model3: The fusion between wav2vec2.0 extracted acoustic features and output transcripts by BERT-base model.

+Model4:

+Model5: